miguelleonmarti/nft-marketplace-task/README.md

 npm run dev
 ```

+Open http://localhost:3000 with your browser to see the website

 ## Features

 - Users can **request new NFT tokens** to be minted, no restrictions here, anyone can request new NFT minting free-of-charge